 Cupids Legacy Inc. Cupids is the site of Canada’s first English settlement—and that’s where the exhibits in our museum begin.
 Visitors are invited to follow our story through four centuries of evolving culture, struggle and achievement, told through multi-media, interactive and colourful displays—or through entertaining guided tours by knowledgeable staff.
 Exhibit highlights also include some of the more than 180,000 artifacts uncovered to date during painstaking archaeological work at the Cupids Cove Plantation Site, just a five-minute walk from the Legacy Centre and the site of the original Guy colony, founded 1610.

 Arnold’s Cove Heritage Foundation The Drake House Museum is a project of the Arnold’s Cove Heritage Foundation.
 The house was constructed in the 1890s in the community of Haystack, Placentia Bay by George Drake and his brother John.
-Frank Drake, George’s son, inherited the property and lived in the building all his life. “ Frank Drake passed away on Sunday, March 17, 2002, six months short of his 90th birthday.
+Frank Drake, George’s son, inherited the property and lived in the building all his life.
+Frank Drake passed away on Sunday, March 17, 2002, six months short of his 90th birthday.
 Frank was a very special person, and his passing is the end of an era.
 He firmly resisted the resettlement program, calling it the `shiftin racket’ and decided in 1957, when all other families had left the community, that he would hang on there by himself.
 That he did until November, 1969, when he had his house towed across the bay to Arnold’s Cove.
 The Drake House was designated a Registered Heritage Structure by the Heritage Foundation of Newfoundland and Labrador in 2003.